Accounts Receivable Follow Up Services

 Bad Debt and Write-Off Management

-Patient balances that remain unresolved after the full statement cycle and follow-up process are evaluated for bad debt determination.
+Patient balances that remain unresolved after the first statement cycle and follow-up process are evaluated for bad debt determination.
 We document the follow-up history, the balance amount, and the determination rationale before any patient balance write-off is recommended.
 For practices that refer patient balances to collection agencies, we provide the documentation package required for agency placement.

 Key AR Performance Metrics We Track and Report (Accounts Receivable Follow Up Services)